- Location and Housing

-- Oracle, Woori Investment and Securities, KPMG, Samsung Mobile, Riot Games, Hyundai, BASF, Air Busan, Korea Technology and Finance Company and Korea Southern Power Company.
+- Proposed company visits include: Oracle, Woori Investment and Securities, KPMG, Samsung Mobile, Riot Games, Hyundai, BASF, Air Busan, Korea Technology and Finance Company and Korea Southern Power Company.

 - There are two proposed university visits (Seoul National University or Yonsei University or Busan University of Foreign Studies).